Why Is Your Google Lighthouse Score So Important?

 No doubt you’ve heard how difficult it is to predict Google’s algorithms and when they might shift the goalposts.

 But what is clear now – and for the foreseeable future – is that Google’s really hot on user experience (UX).

 A good user experience benefits both the website users and the website owner.

 But a poor user experience will annoy the former while considerably damaging the latter in the short- and long-term.

 And Google Lighthouse will tell you all you need to know about whether your web pages are offering users a good experience – and, if not, how to fix your problems.

 What Does A Good User Experience Mean?

-A good user experience will generally mean website visitors enjoying seamless interaction with your website.
+A good user experience will generally mean website visitors enjoy seamless interaction with your website.